Svalbard Crossing 4 days

 This is a unique opportunity to experience Svalbard from the sea—keep an eye out for seals and whales as we return to Longyearbyen.

-Once back in town, we return the equipment, check into the hotel, and enjoy a well-earned shower before gathering for a celebratory dinner.
+Once back in town, we return the equipment, check into the hotel, and enjoy a well-earned shower before gathering fo

 A flexible day to relax, unwind, and let the adventure sink in.
 If the weather was challenging earlier, this day serves as a buffer for adjustments.
-For those with energy left, we recommend a gentle walk to explore Longyearbyen.
+For those with energy left, we recommend a gentle walk or sightseeing tour to explore Longyearbyen.

 The Guides